Functions for Working with Strings

 Arguments

-— The string to calculate a substring from.
-String, FixedString or Enumoffset
+s— The string to calculate a substring from.
+String, FixedString or Enumoffset— The starting position of the substring ins.
+(U)Int*.length— The maximum length of the substring.
+(U)Int*.
+Optional.

 Returned value

-many bytes, starting at index offset
+A substring of s with length many bytes, starting at index offset.
+String.

 Example